stormpath/stormpath-documentation/source/errors.rst

 6100: The Directory does not allow creation of new accounts or Groups.

-6101: The account’s Directory is not enabled for the verification email workflow.
+6101: The Account’s Directory is not enabled for the verification email workflow.

 6201: This Directory cannot be converted to an external provider Directory.